 IT Forensics is more than computer forensics.
 The term IT (Information Technology) applies to all technologies used to increase the efficiency and productivity of a company.
 Accordingly, IT Forensics works to identify, secure, and contain damages done to a company’s IT systems.

 All businesses today are reliant to some extent on IT services, such as the internet, internal networks, computing technologies and access technologies like personal computers, laptops, tablets and smartphones.
+These services are routinely the target of malicious activity that can cause immense damage to an organisation’s operation if systems and processes are not adequately secure.
+When a breach occurs, it’s imperative you turn to experts that can identify and isolate the attack forensically, so evidence can be protected for future use in court.

 IT systems are no longer the preserve of large companies but the beating heart of most businesses today.
 For instance, many small to medium-size companies rely on eCommerce systems, websites, data storage, among other IT systems to conduct businesses and thrive.
 As these systems play a critical role in many companies, they become a target for hackers and fraudsters.
 A threat to a company’s IT system is a threat to the ongoing viability of the company itself.
 Accordingly, firms of all sizes now realise that they need to identify weaknesses, defend attacks and uncover fraudulent activates within their IT systems.
 This is where our IT Forensics team can help.